Countable And Uncountable Nouns

 They may be abstract nouns which refer to a quality, idea, feeling or experience, rather than a physical object.

-They may also be physical objects which are too small to be counted.
+They may also be solids, liquids, gases or physical objects which cannot be counted.

 Uncountable nouns usually do not have a plural form.